AjayTyler/simple-sql-style-guide/style-guide-overview.md

 You have a variety of options available to you when it comes to picking or developing a style guide for your SQL code.
 If you take a look at a few, such as those listed below, you will notice that some agreement exists between them, but that they will often directly contradict one another (such as whether or not to line up keywords in certain ways, capitalization patterns to embrace, etc.).

-At the end of the day, absent any formal adoption of policy, most folks are going to write how they are going to write.
-So, this is less of a de facto guide and more of a suggestion.
-Code that falls within this range of formats is code that I find easiest to work with.
-The further afield that code goes from this range of formats makes me less inclined to want to interact with it.

-The formats described here are not particularly rigid.
-They are simply the observations I've collected while reading other people's code, maintaining my own, and taking note of what seeme to make things easier or more difficult (and what, truly, did not matter much in the long run).

 **Companies**

 - [GitLab](https://about.gitlab.com/handbook/business-technology/data-team/platform/sql-style-guide/)